Alenichel/CodiglioniDellOglioNichelini-HypermediaProject/backend/main.md

 ### Learning outcome

-What was the most important thing all the members have learned while developing this part of the project, what questions remained unanswered, how you will use what you've learned in your everyday life?
+This was the first full web application project for all the members of the group, so we all learned the basics of the web development process, in particular, how to develop, integrate and deploy the front end and back end parts of a working web architecture.

-Examples:
+Fabio Codiglioni

-- Foo learned to write SQL queries and Javascript but wanted to know more about caching, he's probably going to create his own startup with what she has learned
+Luca dell'Oglio

-- Bar learned how to deploy on a cloud platform, he would have liked to know more about promises for asynchronous code..
+Alessandro Nichelini